elastic/prodfiler-documentation/kubernetes.md

-# Prodfiler agent Kubernetes deployment
+# Prodfiler host agent
+This chart installs Prodfiler host agent in your cluster.
 The agent is deployed as a DaemonSet and requires a `privileged` security context as it needs access to the nodes' kernel features.

-Before installing Prodfiler, verify that your nodes meet the [support requirements](README.md#supported-platforms).

 ## Quick start installation